Art Academy (video game)

 The full, retail version includes all ten lessons, plus minor additional features, extra mini-lessons, and an image library for art subject references.
 The retail version of Art Academy was released in Japan on June 19, 2010, in Europe on August 6, in Australia on September 23, and in North America on October 25.
 Art Academy is part of Nintendo's Touch!
 Generations brand.
-Art Academy got a direct sequel for the Nintendo 3DS and was called Art Academy: Lessons for Everyone! and was released in North America and Europe in October 2012.
+Art Academy received a direct sequel for the Nintendo 3DS titled Art Academy: Lessons for Everyone!, which was released in North America and Europe in October 2012.
 A new installment to the series was released on the Wii U's eShop in August 2013, called Art Academy: SketchPad, which gives users the chance to share their creations on Miiverse.
 Art Academy: Home Studio or Art Academy: Atelier in PAL regions was released on the Wii U in June 2015.

 Gameplay

 The following is based mainly on the retail version of Art Academy, but will note anything to do with the original DSiWare versions if necessary.

 Art Academy is advertised as an art training simulation which can teach and help anyone to develop their art skills and techniques that can be applied with real-life tools and materials.
-Art Academy also features very realistic, albeit limited, range of art tools which can be freely used whichever way the game's user, as a player or art trainee, deems to.
+Art Academy also features a realistic, albeit limited, range of art tools which can be freely used whichever way the game's user, as a player or art trainee, deems to.
 Although it was made for the Nintendo DS, Art Academy is not a real "game" per se, and so it does not feature any actual gameplay, but it does feature a mode which requires any user of Art Academy to progress through in order to unlock higher levels, similarly to most games.
 The game, however, features two modes of play: Lessons and Free Paint mode.